ufal/UMR/doc/temporal.md

   - each **event** should be added to the temporal annotation:
     - primarily to the relevant time expression (esp. to those in the same line as the event), or
     - to other event(s)
-      (this parent event must be a process and has the same modal annotation OR `:full-affirmative relation to the AUTH`)
+      (this parent event must be a process and has the same modal annotation OR `:full-affirmative` relation to the `author`)
    - use one of the following relations: `:contained`, `:overlap`, `:after`, `:before` (see below).
 - **The labels characterize the relation from child to parent!!!**
 - special cases: